Aseeef/seq-align-gpu/README.md

 * Designed for protein sequences only
 * Assumes amino acid alphabet maps to 32-character substitution matrix
+* Some intermediate milestones are saved in project branches.
 * See Final Report.pdf for full technical details and benchmark results

 ## Author